arunprazad001/arunprazad001/README.md

 <br />

-Hi, I'm **Arun Prasad**, a passionate **JAVA BACK-END DEVELOPER**  from india, currently studying @ **Masai School**.
+Hi, I'm **ARUN PRASAD**, a passionate **JAVA BACK-END DEVELOPER**  from india, currently studying @ **Masai School**.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 I love collabrating on intetresting and challenging projects.
 I have a keen interest in learing new languages.

 ![](https://cdn.dribbble.com/users/1292677/screenshots/6139167/media/fcf7fd0c619bb87706533079240915f3.gif)